Health spend up by 28 per cent on last year, but will it be enough?

 Mr Rockliff said every dollar spent on mental health was carefully selected to help Tasmanians.

-"Our investments prioritise our best-practice approach to building a contemporary integrated model of mental health and alcohol and other drugs care across the state," Mr Rockliff said.
+"Our investments prioritise our best-practice approach to building a contemporary integrated model of mental health and alcohol and other drugs care across the state," he said.

-"So all Tasmanians can get the right support for their needs at the right place and the right time," he said.
+"So all Tasmanians can get the right support for their needs at the right place and the right time."

 Tasmania's construction workforce is set to be boosted with $4 million in state funding going towards the Build Up Tassie program.